 Reset and Reprogram

-As a last resort, if your remote is behaving erratically or you can’t get a device to program, performing a factory reset and then reprogramming everything from scratch can often resolve persistent issues.
+As a last resort, if your remote is behaving erratically or you cannot get a device to program, performing a factory reset and then reprogramming everything from scratch can often resolve persistent issues.
 Consult your remote’s manual for specific reset instructions.

 Top Universal Remote Brands and Models Reviewed: Our Picks